sylam/riskflow/README.md

-# riskflow
+# RiskFlow
-An xVA quantitative library written in python using tensorflow
+An xVA quantitative library written in pure python using tensorflow

+Checkout this project into Pycharm with Python 3.6